NORTH OAKLAND DARTING ASSOCIATION, INC

 6. Players not participating in a game may practice on another board, providing that it does not interfere with any match in progress.

-8. NO DART MAY BE TOUCHED BY THE THROWER, ANOTHER PLAYER, SCORER, OR SPECTATOR, PRIOR THE DECISION AND ANNOUNCEMENT BY THE SCORER.
-IT IS THE RESPONSIBILITY OF THE PLAYER TO VERIFY HIS SCORE BEFORE REMOVING HIS DARTS FROM THE BOARD.
+8. NO DART MAY BE TOUCHED BY THE THROWER, ANOTHER PLAYER, SCORER, OR SPECTATOR, PRIOR THE DECISION AND ANNOUNCEMENT BY THE SCORER (ADO Rule 39).
+IT IS THE RESPONSIBILITY OF THE PLAYER TO VERIFY HIS/HER SCORE BEFORE REMOVING HIS/HER DARTS FROM THE BOARD (ADO Rule 43).

 9. *** NON SHOOTERS/SPECTATORS ***